 Walk around the Village

 There is no harm in simply taking a walk around to observe a very different way of life from what you know back home.
 The village is developing and there is always construction of sorts going on.
 It is interesting to see the changes being made.
-Some houses are colourful, and the view of the river is breathtaking.
 Take a minute to soak it in!

 EATING AND DRINKING